Antoine101/Dataquest-Projects/README.md

 ## Building A Handwritten Digits Classifier

-Step 7 of 8 : Machine Learning Intermediate

-Course : Deep Learning Fundamentals
+**Keywords : Machine Learning, Deep Learning, K-Nearest Neighbors, Neural Network, Image Classification**

 In this project, we build models that can classify handwritten digits.
 We start by implementing a traditional K-Nearest Neighbors model and then implement a deep, feedforward neural network with increasing numbers of neurons and layers.

 ## Kaggle Titanic Competition

-Step 7 of 8 : Machine Learning Intermediate

-Course : Kaggle Fundamentals
+**Keywords : Data Analysis, Data Visualisation, Machine Learning, Prediction, Binary Classification, Titanic**

 In this project, we tackle the Titanic competition, one of the most popular competitions from the Kaggle platform.